KONICA MINOLTA

 Policy

-The Konica Minolta Group Human Rights Policy was established in September 2021 based on the United Nations Guiding Principles on Business and Human Rights.
+The Konica Minolta Group Human Rights Policy was established based on the United Nations Guiding Principles on Business and Human Rights.
 Based on this policy, the Konica Minolta Group asks its business partners and other parties connected to the Group’s business not to violate human rights.

 Human Rights Due Diligence